Kanye West singles discography

 In 2007, West's third studio album Graduation was released and was supported by five singles, including the Billboard Hot 100 number one single "Stronger" and the top ten single "Good Life".
 In 2008, West's fourth album 808s & Heartbreak was released and featured two top three singles, "Love Lockdown" and "Heartless".
 The former became just the second song by a non-American Idol artist to debut in the top three of the Hot 100 of the decade.
 From 2008 to 2009, West collaborated with other recording artists on multiple Hot 100 top ten singles, including "American Boy" by singer Estelle, "Swagga Like Us" by rappers Jay-Z, Lil Wayne and T.I., "Knock You Down" by singer Keri Hilson, "Run This Town" by Jay-Z and singer Rihanna, and "Forever" with rappers Drake, Lil Wayne and Eminem.

 In 2010, West released his fifth studio album My Beautiful Dark Twisted Fantasy; four singles were released from the album, all of which reached the top 25 on the Billboard Hot 100: "Power", "Monster", "Runaway" and "All of the Lights".
 The following year, West collaborated with American singer Katy Perry on a remix of her song "E.T." which hit number one on the Billboard Hot 100, marking West's fourth number one single on the chart.
 Watch the Throne, a collaboration with Jay-Z, produced seven singles, including the Billboard Hot 100 top 25 singles "H•A•M", "Otis" and "Niggas in Paris".
 West's sixth studio album Yeezus, released in 2013, featured the singles "Black Skinhead" and "Bound 2".

 "FourFiveSeconds", a 2015 collaboration with Rihanna and musician Paul McCartney, became a top five hit on the Hot 100 and a top ten hit in several other countries.
-The singles "Famous", "Father Stretch My Hands", which was released as a two-part single, and "Fade" were released in support of West's seventh studio album The Life of Pablo, released in 2016.
+The singles "Famous", "Father Stretch My Hands", which was released as a two-part single, and "Fade" were released in support of West's seventh studio album The Life of Pablo, released in 2016 with singer Post Malone.
 "Yikes" was released as the first single from Kanye's eighth studio album Ye in 2018 and performed best in Canada by peaking at number 6 on the Canadian Hot 100 and "All Mine" was the second single to be released from the album, which performed best in New Zealand by reaching number 5 on the NZ Top 40 chart.